zemn-me/monorepo/docs/index.md

 rust_repositories()
 ```

-The rules are under active development, as such the lastest commit on the master branch should be used. `master` currently requires Bazel >= 3.0.0.
+The rules are under active development, as such the lastest commit on the
+`main` branch should be used. `main` is only tested against `4.0.0` as the
+minimum supported version of Bazel.
+Though previous versions may still be
+supported in certain environments.

 ## Rules